Property Depreciation Schedules Explained

 • Division 40 — plant and equipment: removable or mechanical assets such as appliances, carpet, blinds, hot-water systems and air-conditioning.
 These generally depreciate over their effective lives, using the diminishing-value or prime-cost method.

-Keeping the two separate matters because they are claimed at different rates and over different periods, and because the rules for claiming Division 40 on previously-used assets in some residential properties are restricted.
+Keeping the two separate matters because they are claimed at different rates and over different periods, and because Division 40 deductions for previously used plant and equipment are generally restricted for residential properties acquired under contracts entered into after 7.30pm (AEST) on 9 May 2017.
 The categories above are a general explanation, not a calculation for any particular property.

 The quantity surveyor role